ProJensen/active-directory-lab/setup/02-domain-controller.md

-# 🧩 Step 2: Configure Domain Controller
+# 🧩 Step 2: Install and Configure Domain Controller

 This step will guide you through installing Active Directory Domain Services (AD DS) and promoting the Windows Server to a Domain Controller (DC).